teks/squadron-commander/short-ranged-map.md

 One unambiguous two-letter code for each object.
 The second char appears to the right in the blank space, eg `*A` for star A.

-Letters are case-insensitive for input but shown as a capital letter (they're more clear).
-So, can't use small letters.
-Also 'Z' used in displays is used to mean that the designation can't fit in a single character.

 When a star and one other object share a cell, the object takes precedence.

 TODO: occupied system vs. unoccupied system?